nolan-h-hamilton/Consenrich/docs/source/index.rst

 * For reference, we also show ENCODE's `fold change over control` bigwig tracks for each sample (red) and the input treatment/control alignments (black).

 Refer to the :code:`<process,observation,etc.>Params` classes in module `consenrich.core` for complete documentation of available parameters and arguments.
 Consenrich supports a variety of functional genomics assays including ATAC-seq, DNase-seq, CUT&RUN.
-Control samples are NOT required in general.
-Just omit the line :code:`inputParams.bamFilesControl:`.

 =========================